milanaryal/milanaryal.github.io/src/_posts/2017-02-04-100-pieces-of-advice-from-a-high-school-economics-teacher.md

 ---
 title: "100 pieces of advice from a high school economics teacher"
+description: "An Econ teacher gave his senior highschool students his personal list of wisest words...and they make a lot of sense."
 date: 2017-02-04T08:06:24+05:45
-excerpt: "An Econ teacher gave his senior highschool students his personal list of wisest words...and they make a lot of sense."
 ---

 An economics teacher decided he wanted to leave his senior high school students with his personal list of wise words as they graduated and entered the adult world.
 These make a lot of sense.
 Enjoy, and implement if possible!